Please upload all relevant files for quick & complete assistance.

 If you wish to learn how to use commas in a sentence, you first need to know their proper meaning.
 The comma is a type of punctuation mark used primarily as a mark of separation within the sentence to emphasize a sense of pause or interval.
 It is used to part words and word groups in a simple series of three or more objects or items.

 The comma looks like an apostrophe or a single closing quotation mark (').
 But it differs from them while placing, as it sits on the baseline of the text.
-The term 'comma' comes from the Greek word κ?μμα (kómma), which originally means 'a cut-off piece' or as per grammatical use, 'a short clause'.
+The term 'comma' comes from the Greek word κ. μμα (kómma), which originally meant a cut-off piece' or as per grammatical use, a short clause'.

-Therefore, if you are asking "when do you use commas?" in a sentence, it can be said that to separate the words, the phrases, and the clause in a sentence, to help the readers understood the whole meaning of a sentence, to set of questions and emphasize the point of view etc. There are mainly four types of comma.
+Therefore, if you are asking "When do you use commas?" in a sentence, it can be said that separate the words, the phrases, and the clause in a sentence, to help the readers understand the whole meaning of a sentence, to set of questions and emphasize the point of view, etc. There are four types of comma.
 Such as:

-You can use a comma just before coordinating conjunction like and, but, so, or, nor, yet, for etc., while it joins two independent clauses or two complete ideas.
+You can use a comma just before coordinating conjunctions like and, but, so, or, nor, yet, for, etc., while it joins two independent clauses or two complete ideas.

 For example: